kaylamoorcroft/C-examples/problem-solving-c/basic-input-and-output/README.md

 # Basic input and output

+Starting to learn the syntax of C - particularly input and output.

 #### Part A: triangle-area.c

 Find the area of a triangle based on the base and height input